ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 Create new contract version
 ---------------------------

-Then the same participant should create a new version of contract using his token.
+Then any of the participant should create a new version of contract using his token.

-If buyer tries to create a new version, he will see an error, as supplier cancelled previous contract:

-.. http:example:: http/contract-buyer-post-contract-forbidden.http
-   :code:

 Allowed fields for updating: